mapsteps/wp-video-popup/readme.txt

 WP Video Popup is 100% GDPR compliant.
 No connection to YouTube or Vimeo is established before the trigger element has been clicked.

 = Page Speed =
-Embedding videos can slow down your website.
+Embedding YouTube or Vimeo videos can slow down your website.
 With WP Video Popup, the lightbox & video are only being loaded by the click on the trigger element.

 = Usage =
 Example Shortcode to display a **YouTube** video: